Irish poetry

 Irish poetry is poetry written by poets from Ireland, politically the Republic of Ireland and Northern Ireland today.
 It is mainly written in Irish, though some is in English, Scottish Gaelic and others in Hiberno-Latin.
 The complex interplay between the two main traditions, and between both of them and other poetries in English and Scottish Gaelic, has produced a body of work that is both rich in variety and difficult to categorise.

 The earliest surviving written poems in Irish date back to the 6th century, while the first known poems in English from Ireland date to the 14th century.
-Although there has always been some cross-fertilization between the two language traditions, an English-language poetry that had absorbed themes and models from Irish did not finally emerge until the 19th century.
+Although there has always been some cross-fertilisation between the two language traditions, an English-language poetry that had absorbed themes and models from Irish did not finally emerge until the 19th century.
 This culminated in the work of the poets of the Irish Literary Revival in the late 19th and early 20th century.

 Towards the last quarter of the 20th century, modern Irish poetry tended to a wide range of diversity, from the poets of the Northern school to writers influenced by the modernist tradition and those facing questions posed by an increasingly urban and cosmopolitan society.

 Early Irish poetry

 Literacy reached Ireland with Christianity in the fifth century.
 Monasteries were established, which by the seventh century were large, self-governing institutions and centres of scholarship.
 This was to have a profound effect on Irish-language literature, poetry included.

 The earliest Irish poetry was unrhymed, and has been described as follows: "It is alliterative syllabic verse, lyric in form and heroic in content, in praise of famous men, or in lament for the death of a hero".
-It survived as epic interludes in Irish sagas in the early Modern Period.
+It survived as epic interludes in Irish sagas in the early modern period.

 The monastic poets borrowed from both native and Latin traditions to create elaborate syllabic verse forms, and used them for religious and nature poetry.
 The typical combination of end-rhyme, internal rhyme and alliteration came originally from the example of late Latin hymns, as elaborated by Irish monks.
 The new metres are the vehicle for monastic lyric poems inspired by love of Nature, love of solitude and love of the Divine which have been described as the finest Irish poetry of their age, and which could be extended to cover more personal concerns.
 An example is a long poem which is put into the mouth of Marbán the hermit, brother of Guaire, king of Connacht, and of which the following is an excerpt:

 The professional secular poets continued to praise and lament famous men, but adopted the new verse forms, which in time would be codified in classical form under the name Dán Díreach.